Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 These two functionals are called the {\it cost functionals} associated with the state equation \rf{state}, which will be used to measure the performance of the control $u\in\cU[t,T]$.
-Now, the following two problems, called {\it stochastic linear-quadratic (LQ, for short) optimal control problems} (SLQ problems, for short), can be formulated:
+Now, the following two problems, called {\it stochastic linear-quadratic optimal control problems} (SLQ problems, for short), can be formulated:

 \ms

 {\bf Problem (SLQ).} For any given initial pair $(t,\xi)\in\cD$, find a control $u^*\in\cU[t,T]$ such that \bel{minJ} J(t,\xi;u^*) =\inf_{u\in\cU[t,T]}J(t,\xi;u) \equiv V(t,\xi). \ee

 {\bf Problem $\h{\bf(SLQ)}$.} For any given initial pair $(t,\xi)\in\cD$, find a control $u^*\in\cU[t,T]$ such that \bel{minhJ} \h J(t,\xi;u^*) =\essinf_{u\in\cU[t,T]}\h J(t,\xi;u) \equiv\h V(t,\xi). \ee